Department Sanitation, Water and Solid Waste for Development

 SEEK - Sludge to Energy Enterprises in Kampala

 In Kampala, Sandec and its research partners research the viability of co‑processing of faecal sludge and other urban waste streams to produce fuel pellets and with these electricity through gasification.
 The SEEK project will establish a pilot-scale research facility and conduct market research to provide reliable data, working towards market implementation of technologies and endproducts.

 In urban Sub-Saharan Africa, the sanitation needs of the majority of the population are met by onsite sanitation technologies.
 In Kampala, Uganda, these technologies provide for the sanitation needs of 95% of the population, approximately 1.8 million people.
-The management of accumulated faecal sludge poses a huge challenge for the city.
-Currently, inadequate or unaffordable faecal sludge collection, transport and treatment are the reality for a large fraction of the population, resulting in the dumping of untreated faecal sludge into the environment, jeopardizing environmental and public health.
-This problem is intensified by the lack of appropriate management solutions for other urban waste streams, such as waste sludge from water and wastewater treatment.
+However, only around 50% of the excreta produced in the city is safely managed, and inadequate or unaffordable faecal sludge collection, transport and treatment are the reality for a large fraction of the population, jeopardizing environmental and public health.

-The goal of SEEK is to work towards making resource-recovery based solutions to waste management a reality, thereby providing new business opportunities, and increasing access to renewable energy and electricity while improving public and environmental health in urban areas through the provision of sustainable sanitation service chains.
+The goal of the SEEK project was to work towards making resource-recovery based solutions to waste management a reality, thereby providing new business opportunities, and increasing access to renewable energy while improving public and environmental health in urban areas through the provision of sustainable sanitation service chains.